mustaffxx/R-twitter-wordcloud/README.md

 # R-twitter-wordcloud
-A simple data mining and wordcloud for studies.
+Extracting data from the twitter timeline and plotting a wordcloud.